carolinesherif777/python-projects/README.md

 ---

-## 📈 Progress
+# 📈 Progress

-- ✅ Built interactive GUI applications using **Tkinter**.
-- ✅ Developed a classic **Snake Game** using Turtle.
+- ✅ Built a classic **Snake Game** using Turtle.
-- ✅ Built a fully functional **Calculator** with Python and Tkinter.
+- ✅ Developed a fully functional **Calculator GUI** using Tkinter.
+- ✅ Created an interactive **Number Guessing Game** with Tkinter, input validation, and game logic.
-- 🚀 Continuously learning and building new Python projects.
+- 🚀 Continuously learning Python by building real-world projects and improving my programming skills.

 ---

+# 🎯 Goals

+- Build beginner to intermediate Python projects.
+- Strengthen problem-solving and programming skills.
+- Learn GUI development with Tkinter.
+- Explore file handling, APIs, data analysis, and machine learning.
+- Create a professional Python portfolio on GitHub.

+---

-⭐ **This repository will continue to grow as I explore new Python concepts, build more projects, and improve my programming skills.**
+⭐ This repository will continue to grow as I explore new Python concepts, build more exciting projects, and improve my software development skills.